xtx1130/cli/README.md

 > cli for leju

-## What a fuck,I wanna to establish a folder quickly
+## What a fuck,I wanna to establish a folder quickly and use plugins as my wish

 ### What is leju?

-For now,it just can establish a folder quickly
+Establish folders quickly
+Use babels quickly

 ```bash
 npm install -g leju-cli